chrisgoringe/cg-controller/README.md

 ### Mask Editor

-ctrl-click on an image in the controller to bring up a context menu, from which you can launch the mask editor.
+ctrl-click or right-click on an image in the controller to bring up a context menu, from which you can launch the mask editor.

 ### Selectively hide widgets

-ctrl-click on the title of a nodeblock and you can hide/show specific widgets.
+ctrl-click or right-click on the title of a nodeblock and you can hide/show specific widgets.
 Note that hide/show is specific to the controller, so you can have the same node showing different widgets on different controllers if you want!

 ![context](images/nodeblock-context.png)